 “The public has to be educated about this,’’ Woods said.
 “The general public perceives that receiving antibiotics is a normal part of treatment.
 Sometimes, it may not be necessary and in some cases, the drug may actually cause problems.’’

 Antibiotics, Woods said, disrupt the normal bacterial flora in a person’s intestines.
-Antibiotics may kill off some of important flora, causing the bacteria known as C. diff to multiply rapidly.
+Antibiotics may kill off some of the important flora, causing the bacteria known as C. diff to multiply rapidly.
 As the C. diff multiplies, it releases toxins that attack the lining of the intestines.
-A C. diff infection can range from mild to severe and even life threatening.
+A C. diff infection can range from mild to severe and even life-threatening.

 Ironically, the treatment for someone who has C. diff is another antibiotic – one that is different from the antibiotic that caused the original C. diff infection.